Pediatric Dehydration Risk

 - Young children, especially under age 2, are at high risk for rapid fluid-electrolyte deterioration.

-- Risk drivers include higher metabolic rate, greater insensible losses, immature immunity, and inability to communicate hydration needs.
+- Risk drivers include greater insensible losses, immature renal concentration and sodium-retention capacity, and inability to communicate hydration needs.

 - Vomiting, diarrhea, and fever can quickly shift children from mild illness to significant dehydration.